Betty-Kamau/Machine-Learning-Projects/README.md

 - **Volume Analysis**: Analyze trading volumes to identify patterns and trends in market participation.
 - **Machine Learning Models**: Utilize time series analysis and build machine learning models to predict stock price movements or classify buy/sell signals based on historical price and volume data.

-## Project Structure

-The project is structured as follows:

-- `data/`: Contains historical stock data used for analysis.
-- `notebooks/`: Jupyter notebooks for data preprocessing, EDA, model development, and evaluation.
-- `src/`: Source code for fetching data, preprocessing, modeling, and evaluation scripts.
-- `results/`: Store model evaluation results, plots, and visualizations.

-## How to Use

-1. **Setup Environment**:
-   - Set up a Python environment and install the required packages listed in the `requirements.txt` file.

-2. **Data Collection**:
-   - Fetch historical stock data using APIs or relevant data sources.
-Save the data in the `data/` directory.

-3. **Data Preprocessing**:
-   - Preprocess the data, handle missing values, and generate features for analysis.
-Refer to the preprocessing notebooks/scripts in `notebooks/` and `src/`.

-4. **Exploratory Data Analysis**:
-   - Explore data patterns and insights using the provided EDA notebooks in `notebooks/`.

-5. **Modeling**:
-   - Train machine learning models using the preprocessed data.
-Refer to the modeling notebooks/scripts in `notebooks/` and `src/`.

-6. **Evaluation**:
-   - Evaluate model performance using appropriate metrics and visualizations.
-Store results and plots in the `results/` directory.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, please follow these guidelines: